-8. Sending and return of templates by the customer
+8. Shipping and return of samples by the customer

-8.1 If the customer has to provide originals, negatives, templates and other documents for the fulfillment of the order, these must be delivered to CCS free of charge.
+8.1 If the customer has to provide originals, negatives, samples and other documents for the fulfillment of the order, these must be delivered to CCS free of charge.

-8.2 The customer bears the costs for the return in any case.
+8.2 The customer will bear the costs for the return in any event.

 The documents referred to in 8.1 are returned by simple mail and at the customer’s risk.
-Another type of dispatch can be agreed.
-If the customer is a consumer, the return is at the risk of CCS.
+Another type of dispatch can be agreed upon.
+If the customer is a consumer, the return is the liability of CCS.

-9.1 CCS is unable to assess any copyrights and copyright infringement if the customer submits templates for processing and / or reproduction.
+9.1 CCS is unable to assess any copyrights and copyright infringement information if the customer submits samples for processing and / or reproduction.
 The customer is solely responsible for any third party rights.
-He undertakes to release CCS from all third party claims arising from copyright infringements.
+The customer will undertakes to release CCS from all third party claims arising from copyright infringements.
 This also includes the necessary legal prosecution costs and any compensation payments.

-9.2 With the purchase of a work with content from the CCS picture archive, the customer only acquires physical ownership of the work.
-He can use the work for his own private or business purposes for interior design and decoration.
+9.2 With the purchase of a work with content from the CCS image archive, the customer will only acquire physical ownership rights to the work.
+The customer can use the work for their own private or business purposes for interior design and decoration.
 Any duplication beyond this (§ 16 UrhG), distribution (§ 17 UrhG), public access (§ 19a UrhG) or other analog or digital exploitation is not permitted.
 However, the work in question can be resold as desired in its physical form.